With Fundación Paraguaya and its Poverty Stoplight, Valentina Gheorghiu ’19 works toward measuring and addressing poverty.

 Meet Olivia Termini '19, a soccer captain who's served two federal government internships, studied abroad, conducted community-based research and much more.

 Earth sciences and mathematics double major Hayat Rasul '19 uses science to "uplift communities in need."

 Julie Vastine ’03, director of Dickinson’s Alliance for Aquatic Resource Monitoring (ALLARM), has been appointed to the board of the Citizen Science Association.

 Dickinson will collaborate with a number of institutions to understand threats to bees in the U.S. and how we can help provide solutions.

 As a child, Katie Gimbert ’18 wanted to be an astronaut.
 Today, with a fellowship for women in aerospace in hand, she is preparing to attend U.S. Army flight school.

 Students partner with local leaders to research food insecurity in Central Pennsylvania, presented recommendations at a conference and developed online and print tools for local nonprofits.

 Through a National Geographic Society grant, Dickinson students will launch a research project across the lakes of Iceland.

-Graduating senior to accepted to GIS graduate program at Temple University.
+Graduating seniors accepted to Temple University and Antioch University.

 Graduating senior to work in sustainable agriculture.